Weed & Sex: It's Complicated, But It Doesn't Have To Be

 Advertisement

 But even if you’re open and curious about the potential for cannabis to enhance your sex life, knowing where to start can be overwhelming.
-For starters, marijuana remains illegal under federal law in the United States and in many other parts of the world.
-This means that laws vary dramatically, state-by-state and country-by-country — and so too do product offerings.
-There’s very little education about cannabis, regulation, and, for the most part, there’s also very little research.
-Legal restrictions have made studies next to impossible to conduct, so while there are some available to the public, it’s really the responsibility of the consumer to do their personal due diligence, to listen to their body, and to determine what works best for their unique composition.
+For starters, there’s very little education about cannabis, and for the most part, there’s also very little research.
+Although cannabis is legal in Canada, it’s really the responsibility of the consumer to do their personal due diligence, to listen to their body, and to determine what works best for their unique composition.

 That being said, there are a few easy steps that can make introducing cannabis into your sex life a little less intimidating and, dare I say, fun even.